LaFerrari: LaFerrari Aperta (2016–2018)

-LaFerrari Aperta is the open-top version of LaFerrari.
+Aperta is the open-top version of LaFerrari.
 Initially, 200 cars were sold with an additional nine reserved for use during the Ferrari 70th Anniversary celebrations.
 One more unit was later sold by auction.
 The Aperta comes with a removable carbon-fiber hardtop and a removable canvas soft top.
 Other changes include more efficient powertrain's control electronics, re-angled radiators to direct airflow out along the underbody rather than over the bonnet, a longer front air dam to help increase downforce, an L-shaped flap on the upper corner of each windscreen pillar to reduce compression on the rear of the cabin in the absence of a roof, different door opening angles with different wheel arches and a new carbon-fiber insert allowing the doors to rotate.

 The car was unveiled at the 2016 Paris Motor Show.
 Like past open-top Ferrari models, it uses the Aperta label to denote its removable roof.
 According to Ferrari, all 200 units were already pre-sold to customers via invitation.

+FXX-K (2015–2017)

+The FXX-K is Ferrari's research and development vehicle based on the LaFerrari.
+The K in the new car's name refers to the kinetic energy recovery system (KERS) which is used to maximize performance.
+The FXX-K is not intended to be used in competition and was developed to give an uncompromising experience to the driver.

+The FXX-K was unveiled at the Yas Marina Circuit in late 2014.
+A total of 40 units were built.